Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis

-Figs.~\ref{Fig3} and~\ref{Fig3a} present a comparative analysis of the dark and effective energy EoS, $\omega_{dark}(z)$ and $\omega_{eff}(z)$, respectively, inferred from Bayesian and ML approaches.
-Both methods exhibit a remarkable consistency across the redshift range, indicating strong agreement in the overall cosmological evolution.
-However, a subtle difference emerges in the effective EoS $\omega_{\text{eff}}(z)$ at low redshift, where the Bayesian estimate exhibits a slightly more negative present day value compared to the ML result.
-This minor deviation likely stems from how each method balances contributions from dark energy and dark matter to reproduce the observed expansion history.
-Despite this, the overall agreement in $\omega_{eff}(z)$ underscores the consistency of the total energy budget across both frameworks, reinforcing the reliability of the reconstructed cosmological dynamics.
-Therefore, this DBI based scalar field model~(\ref{8}) stands as a compelling extension of $\Lambda$CDM.
+Thus, Figs.~(\ref{Fig3}) and~(\ref{Fig4}) present a comparative study of the dark and effective energy EoS, $w_{d}(z)$ and $w_{eff}(z)$, respectively, inferred from Bayesian approach for Model I. Therefore, we may conclude that, this DBI based scalar field model~(\ref{8}) stands as a compelling extension of $\Lambda$CDM.
 It retains all the successful phenomenology of the standard model at low redshift, but opens the door to richer dynamics at higher redshifts.\\